 There are plenty of things you can do to trim down without jumping on the latest diet craze or denying yourself anything that tastes remotely good.
 See our article on weight gain for some top tips.

 TALK TO YOUR GP ABOUT HRT

 Hormone Replacement Therapy – HRT for short – essentially does what it says on the tin.
-It replaces the hormones that your body is naturally losing, helping reduce your symptoms, including menopause joint pain.
+It replaces the hormones that your body is naturally losing due to the menopause, helping reduce your symptoms, including joint pain.